qnx-ports/build-files/ports/RetroPie/README.md

 2. **Acquire a suitable Target.** If you have a QNXE license and a Raspberry Pi 4, it is recommended you follow the [instructions for setting up our quickstart image](https://gitlab.com/qnx/quick-start-images/raspberry-pi-qnx-8.0-quick-start-image/-/wikis/home).
 Your target should have aarch64 or x86_64 architecture and be running QNX 8.0 or newer.

 3. **Run build_install_all.sh with your target's ip and username.** Example seen below.
-You must have ssh installed.
+More information on the build_install_all script can be found in SCRIPTINFO.md.
+You must have ssh set up for installation to target.
 ```bash
 source ~/qnx800/qnxsdp-env.sh
 TARGET_IP="###.###.###.###" TARGET_USER="qnxuser" ./build_install_all
 ```
 NOTE: Currently only RetroArch and an assortment of cores will be installed.
 To start RetroArch, navigate to ~/retroarch on your target and run startup.sh via `./startup.sh`.

 ### Manually
 You can also 'pick and choose' what specifically you want built by navigating to the relevant folder and running `make install`.
 This applies both to applications such as RetroArch and content such as its cores (stored under the libretro-cores section).